Updated: Jun 13

 If Ebenezer Scrooge wasn’t such a… Scrooge!... nothing in the story would work.
 The ghosts wouldn’t need to visit him because his life would not have been damaged by his own hard-heartedness.
 And if the ghosts have no need to visit, well… we might as well go and step into the pages of ‘Twas The Night Before Christmas (which is also great, but not the same beast).

 But let’s look a little more closely at that.
-Without his characterisation such as it is, the ghosts would never have visited, meaning the plot would never have taken its first steps forward and evolved as it did.
+Without his characterisation, such as it is, the ghosts would never have visited, meaning the plot would never have taken its first steps forward and evolved as it did.
 And yet also, if it wasn’t for his mean-spirited nature, his backstory would not have taken shape the way it has, and his backstory fuels the plot of the front story: his alienating his family, friends and neighbours, the mistreatment of his staff, his breaking off his engagement.
 Everything Ebenezer has done in his life up to the point where the story starts has entailed some kind of effect on the people who surround him.
-And not for the better.
+And not for their betterment.

 Unknown to him at the beginning, his life is broken and it needs fixing.